-The decision to bring Ferris to South Main has proved to be fruitful as the Owls have now been to the NCAA tournament in back-to-back season and three times in the past six years (2004, 2008, and 2009) after no previous post-season experience.
+The decision to bring Ferris to South Main has proved to be fruitful as the Owls have been to the NCAA Tournament three times since her arrival, after no appearances in the program's first 30 years.

 Not only is her on-court insight beneficial to the Owl volleyball program, but Ferris is considered as one of the top recruiters in the nation as well.
-The Owls' recruiting class of 2006 received highest honorable mention from PrepVolleyball.com and in 2007 PrepVolleyball.com honored Caroline Gill with high school All-America honors, one just 150 high school seniors nationwide to be recognized.
-Rice's 2009 freshman, Nancy Cole, was rated #62 in the country by PrepVolleyball.com, while Megan Murphy another freshman was named to the prestigious LoneStar Volleyball All-Texas team.
+The Owls' recruiting class of 2005 was ranked 29th in the nation, in addition to the 2006, 2011, 2012, and 2013 classes, which received the highest honorable mention from PrepVolleyball.com.

 Prior to joining the coaching staff at Wyoming, Ferris spent four years at Texas State.
 With the Bobcats, she was responsible for the day-to-day activities of the volleyball program, including recruiting, preparing scouting reports and coordinating team practices.
 The Bobcats were 87-41 during her four years in San Marcos.

 A 1996 graduate of the University of Arizona, Ferris served as a volunteer assistant coach at her alma mater in 1998 while coaching the Zona Volleyball Club.
 A four-year letterwinner at Arizona, she finished her career with 1,273 kills, a mark that still ranks in the top five on the Wildcats all-time list.
 She also had 88 solo blocks, sixth all-time at Arizona.
 During Ferris' playing days at Arizona, the Wildcats made it to the Sweet Sixteen twice.